I-DAnders-91/7CS069-WebApp/docs/user-stories.md

-# Lesson Planning App - User Stories
+# Learning Foundry - Lesson Planning App - User Stories

 The user stories use a User ('As a'), Goal ('I want'), Benefit ('So that') structure making it easier to define the user's requirements.
 The acceptance explains what a user must do (input) and the output they receive.